 Since l and h do not appear in either the precondition, postcondition or invariant, it was only in retrospect that the predicate s, originally defined to include these bounds, was revised.
 To have started off with the revised form would have been to anticipate the shape of the pre- and postcondition and of the invariant predicates.
-In particular, it would have anticipated that the subarrays [0,l) and [h,A.len) should be empty in the invariant, and this is not an obvious insight when one considers the problem for the first time.
+In particular, it would have anticipated that the subarrays [0, l) and [h, A.len) should be empty in the invariant, and this is not an obvious insight when one considers the problem for the first time.
 In not simplifying s, we intend to convey the sense that new algorithms can truly be derived (even if one sometimes goes down overspecified paths in trying to get to a solution), without somehow "first knowing the answer" and then reverse-engineering a refinement calculus argument to pretend that the algorithm was derived.

 As an alternative to the invariant, we could have chosen the unsorted region to lie between the top of the already sorted reds and the bottom of the already sorted whites.
 Such an invariant will lead to an alternative solution to the one that was derived.
-It would require that the definition of s should change slightly, using an rt index to designate the top of the sorted reds, instead of a wt index to designated the top of the sorted whites.
-The reader may find this alternative solution as an exercise.
+It would require that the definition of s should change slightly, using an rt index to designate the top of the sorted reds, instead of a wt index to designate the top of the sorted reds, instead of a wt index to designate the top of the sorted reds, instead of a wt index to designate the top of the sorted reds.